 "The Bursar was, as he would probably be the first to admit, not the most mentally stable of people.
 He would probably be the first to admit that he was a tea-strainer."

 Discworld magic-users, as a rule, seem to cultivate a touch of Cloudcuckoolander-ness.
 One of the minor wizard characters at Unseen University has an office where the furnishings are entirely constructed of piled-up books, while a young witch-in-training from the Tiffany Aching series pins her hair back in a bun with a knife and fork.
-Apparently, too much power tends to drive witches insane (think of Black Aliss.)
-Perhaps she is trying to channel her madness into a harmless form?
-That's what the book says "All witches are odd.
+Apparently, too much power tends to drive witches insane (think of Black Aliss), so some witches try to channel their madness into a harmless form: "All witches are odd.
 It's best to get your oddness sorted out early on."

 Carrot Ironfounderson, with his unshakable conviction that people are good at heart, is frequently thought to be one of these by other characters.
 They'd be absolutely right about that, if he didn't make it work.
 From about The Fifth Elephant he stops.